Hire Reliable Farm Workers

 Yes.
 English is an official language of the Philippines and is the primary medium of instruction throughout secondary and tertiary education.
 Day-to-day communication on the farm — following instructions, discussing tasks, working alongside your team — is not an issue.
 Many of our candidates have also worked in structured environments where English was used daily.

 No recruitment fee to CA Recruitment until the worker arrives and starts on your farm.
-The main external cost is the €1,000 DETE General Employment Permit fee, paid by the employer on application.
+The main external cost is the €1,000 DETE General Employment Permit fee for a 6-to-24-month permit (€500 for 6 months or less), paid by the employer on application.
 All costs are explained during the free consultation — no obligation to proceed.
 Book yours here.

 Need Reliable Farm Workers for Your Operation?